lucified/lucify-bar-chart-range-selector/README.md

 $ npm run build
 ```

-Or build the development versions and start the guard with:
+Or build the development version and start watching for changes with:

 ```shell
 $ npm run dev